Code-Institute-Submissions/Ray-yar-piggame_NovResub/README.md

 ## Features
 ---

-This game contains very friendly interface for a players to pass their time.
-Great coloring and great layout design cause it should be more and more specific and beautifull.
+This game contains a friendly interface for a players to pass their time.
+Great coloring and great layout design makes it to be more and more specific and beautifull for players.

 ## Existing Features

 - The Target Point

-    - This part show the total score that players need to get.
-It is very good to be exist for the case of new users who don't know how much the should get to win the game.
+    - This part show the total score that players are getting.
+It is very good to be exist, those who are new users they don't know how much the should get to win the game, it help them to be informed about total number.

         ![Target](.docs/target.png)

-- Dice Roll
+- Dice

-    - This part is will show the random number between 1 to 6 and according to this number it will increate the users current number.
+    - This part shows the random number between 1 to 6 and according to this number it will increase the users current number.

         ![Dice](.docs/dice.png)

 - Core Buttons

-    - This buttons are used to configure web settings. i.e "New Button" can renew the game and "Roll Dice" button can call for new dice roll.
-"Hold" button can save the current number which was played by player.
+    - This buttons are used to configure game settings. i.e "New Button" can renew the game and "Roll Dice" button can call for new dice roll.
+"Hold" button can save the current number and pass playing turn for other player.

         ![Buttons](.docs/buttons.png)

 - Current Number

-    - This part shows the current score which is being collect by players.
-It is a dynamic score show, that increase itself be rolling dice.
-And if dice is get "1" number the current number will be "0".
+    - This part shows the current score that players are getting after each dice roll.
+It display a dynamic score.
+Because, it can increase itself be rolling dice.
+And if dice roll on "1", then current number will be "0" and turn will be passed for other user.

         ![Current Score](.docs/current_score.png)